TimeMachine1994/081925-SvelteTweb/082325-master-tech-doc-cont.md

 -   **UI Components:** The `shadcn/ui` React components will be replaced with a Svelte-native UI library like `shadcn-svelte` or `bits-ui`.
 -   **Complex Patterns:** React HOCs, render props, and custom hooks will be re-architected using Svelte snippets, composition, and runes in `.svelte.js` files.
 -   **Photo Feature Components:** The `PhotoUploader.svelte` and `PhotoGallery.svelte` components provide the core user interface for photo management. `PhotoUploader` uses SvelteKit's progressive enhancement (`use:enhance`) to handle form submission.
 Upon a successful upload, it calls `invalidateAll()` to trigger a server-side data refresh, ensuring the `PhotoGallery` component automatically displays the new image without a full page reload.
+-   **User Portal Components:** The `/my-portal` page has been refactored into a hub that dynamically renders role-specific dashboard components (e.g., `OwnerPortal.svelte`, `FuneralDirectorPortal.svelte`).
+An admin-only `RolePreviewer.svelte` component has been added to facilitate testing of the different portal views.

 ## 7. State Management